metacpan/prepan/README.md

 PrePAN uses Twitter and GitHub OAuth, so you must setup OAuth config.

+If you want to use twitter OAuth, create a new Twitter Application, and it requires following settings,

+- a browser application
+- Read and Write access
+- Used to Sign in with Twitter

 I describes how to setup for twitter.

 ### Create a new Twitter Application